ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 * IsActive
 3. In case of Exceptions, system triggers relevant error messages
 #### D. Fetch the Location Hierarchy Data based on a Location Code and a Language Code
-Upon receiving a  request to fetch all the Location Hierarchy Data with input parameters (Location Code and Language Code) the system fetches the Location Hierarchy Data
+Upon receiving a  request to fetch all the Location Hierarchy Data with input parameters (Location Code and Language Code), the system fetches the Location Hierarchy Data
 1. Validates if the request contains the following input parameters
 * Location Code - Mandatory
 * Language Code - Mandatory